 - 11.7 Disagreement with the academic judgement of Course Examiners does not constitute a valid ground for formal review.
-For formal review of course grades, only requests with the following grounds will be considered: - there has been a procedural irregularity in the assessment process; for example, the assessment was not conducted in accordance with the Academic Regulations or with the arrangement prescribed for the course; - (ii) there exist circumstances that impact the course grade awarded and that the student was unable to bring them to the attention of the Course Examiner prior to the assessment for valid reasons.
+For formal review of course grades, only requests with the following grounds will be considered: - (i) there has been a procedural irregularity in the assessment process; for example, the assessment was not conducted in accordance with the Academic Regulations or with the arrangement prescribed for the course;

-- 11.8 Any request for review of course grades must be made in writing to the Head of the division offering the course within 22 working days of the announcement of grades by UOWCHK/CCCU.
-The written application must: - (i) state the grounds on which the request for review is made; - (ii) include a description of the relevant facts; and - (iii) provide supporting evidence. - 11.9 Upon receipt of the formal request for review, the Head of Division will determine whether or not a prima facie case for review has been established.
-If, in the view of the Head of Division, there is no prima facie case, then the request will be dismissed and the decision conveyed to the student no later than 32 working days following the announcement of grades by UOWCHK/CCCU.
-The decision of the Head of Division to dismiss the request is final. - 11.10 If, in the view of the Head of Division, there is a prima facie case, then he/she will refer the matter to the Divisional Grade Review Committee for consideration.
+- (ii) there exist circumstances that impact the course grade awarded and that the student was unable to bring them to the attention of the Course Examiner prior to the assessment for valid reasons. - 11.8 Any request for review of course grades must be made in writing to the Associate Dean of the Faculty offering the course within 22 working days of the announcement of grades by the College.
+The written application must: - (i) state the grounds on which the request for review is made; - (ii) include a description of the relevant facts; and - (iii) provide supporting evidence. - 11.9 Upon receipt of the formal request for review, the Associate Dean of Faculty will determine whether or not a prima facie case for review has been established.
+If, in the view of the Associate Dean of Faculty, there is no prima facie case, then the request will be dismissed and the decision conveyed to the student no later than 32 working days following the announcement of grades by the College.
+The decision of the Associate Dean of the Faculty to dismiss the request is final. - 11.10 If, in the view of the Associate Dean of Faculty, there is a prima facie case, then he/she will refer the matter to the Faculty Grade Review Committee for consideration.
 The Committee may interview the student and staff members concerned.
 If the student does not show up for the interview, the Committee will consider the student's request for formal review of course grade on the basis of the information and documents provided by the student and other information available to the Committee.
 The Committee will record its proceedings and resolutions. - 11.11 If the Committee determines that the case is substantiated, the decision will be conveyed to the Assessment Panel to decide on the action to be taken.
-The Assessment Panel will report back to the Divisional Grade Review Committee any decisions taken on cases referred via this procedure. - 11.12 The decision on the formal review will be communicated in writing to the student by the Head of Division with a brief statement of the reasons for the decision.
-The decision should be conveyed to the student no later than 54 working days following the announcement of grades by UOWCHK/CCCU.
+The Assessment Panel will report back to the Faculty Grade Review Committee any decisions taken on cases referred via this procedure. - 11.12 The decision on the formal review will be communicated in writing to the student by the Associate Dean of Faculty with a brief statement of the reasons for the decision.
+The decision should be conveyed to the student no later than 54 working days following the announcement of grades by the College.